Forecasting Characteristic 3D Poses of Human Actions: Introduction

 \section{Introduction}

 Future human pose forecasting is fundamental towards a comprehensive understanding of human behavior, and consequently towards achieving higher-level perception in machine interactions with humans, such as autonomous robots or vehicles.
 In fact, prediction is considered to play a foundational part in intelligence \cite{bar2009proactive,hohwy2013predictive,clark2013whatever}.
-In particular, predicting the 3D pose of a human in the future lays a basis for both structural and semantic understanding of human behavior, and for an agent to potentially take anticipatory action towards the forecasted future.
+In particular, predicting the 3d pose of a human in the future lays a basis for both structural and semantic understanding of human behavior, and for an agent to take fine-grained anticipatory action towards the forecasted future.
+For example, a robotic surgical assistant should predict in advance where best to place a tool to assist the surgeon’s next action, what sensor viewpoints will be best to observe the surgeon’s next manipulation, and how to position itself to be out of the way at critical future moments.

 Recently, we have seen notable progress in the task of future 3D human motion prediction -- from an initial observation of a person, forecasting the 3D behavior of that person up to $\approx 1$ second in the future \cite{DBLP:conf/iccv/FragkiadakiLFM15,DBLP:conf/cvpr/JainZSS16,DBLP:conf/cvpr/MartinezB017,DBLP:conf/iccv/MaoLSL19, DBLP:conf/eccv/MaoLS20}.
 Various methods have been developed, leveraging RNNs \cite{DBLP:conf/iccv/FragkiadakiLFM15,DBLP:conf/cvpr/JainZSS16,DBLP:conf/cvpr/MartinezB017,DBLP:conf/eccv/GuiWLM18}, graph convolutional neural networks \cite{DBLP:conf/iccv/MaoLSL19,DBLP:conf/cvpr/LiCZZW020}, and attention \cite{DBLP:conf/ijcai/TangMLZ18,DBLP:conf/eccv/MaoLS20}.
 However, these approaches all take a temporal approach towards forecasting future 3D human poses, and predict poses at fixed time intervals to imitate the fixed frame rate of camera capture.
-In contrast, when humans take action or anticipate others' actions, they do not anticipate movement at the next fraction of a second, but rather the movements are goal-directed.
+This makes it difficult to predict longer-term (several seconds) behavior, which requires predicting both the time-based speed of movement as well as the higher-level goal of the future action.

+Thus, we propose to decouple the temporal and intentional behavior, and introduce a new task of forecasting \emph{characteristic 3d poses} of a person's future action: from a short pose sequence observation of a human, the goal is to predict a future pose of the person in a characteristic, action-defining moment.
+This has many potential applications, including HRI, surveillance, visualization, simulation, and content creation.
+It could be used to predict the hand-off point when a robot is passing an object to a person; to detect and display future poses worthy of alerts in a safety monitoring system; to coordinate grasps when assisting a person lifting a heavy object; to assist tracking through occlusions; or to predict future keyframes, as is done in video generation \cite{DBLP:conf/iclr/JayaramanEEL19,pertsch2020keyframing}.